wp-plugins/squirrly-seo/readme.txt

 You can now use Squirrly SEO for free and if you have small content marketing needs, it's the perfect plan for you.

-Neil Patel, the co-founder of Kissmetrics and Crazy Egg, recommends us as one of the best wordpress seo plugins that really helps to improve traffic.
-[Link at the end of the page]
+Neil Patel, the co-founder of Kissmetrics and Crazy Egg, recommends us as one of the best wordpress seo plugins that really helps to improve traffic. http://www.quicksprout.com/university/how-to-maximize-your-seo-traffic-with-these-must-have-wordpress-plugins/

 <em>"Wow ,I've been using your tool for a week now and one of my blog ranked no1 out of a million for its key word... amazing"</em>